awsdocs/aws-single-sign-on-user-guide/doc_source/enable-mfa.md

 ### Require Them to Provide a One\-Time Password Sent by Email<a name="require-otp"></a>

 Use this option when you want to have verification codes sent to users by email\.
 Because email is not bound to a specific device, this option does not meet the bar for industry\-standard multi\-factor authentication\.
 But it does improve security over having a password alone\.
 Email verification will only be requested if a user has not registered an MFA device\.
 If the **Context\-aware** authentication method has been enabled, the user will have the opportunity to mark the device on which they receive the email as trusted\.
 Afterward they will not be required to verify an email code on future logins from that device, browser, and IP address combination\.

+**Note**
+If you are using Active Directory as your SSO enabled Identity source, the email address used will always be based on the AD ‘`email`’ attribute\.
+Custom AD attribute mappings will not override this behavior\.

 ## RADIUS MFA<a name="about-radius"></a>